measure-map/aligned_bach_chorales/README.md

     git clone --recurse-submodules https://github.com/johentsch/aligned_bach_chorales.git

+In case you have already cloned the repository without the submodules, you can activate them later:

+    git submodule update --init --recursive

 Note that for generating the data you need to have the following software installed:

 * [humextra](https://github.com/craigsapp/humextra) (for converting **kern to musicxml via `hum2xml`)
 * [MuseScore 4](https://musescore.org/en/download) (for converting the datasets to `.mscz` format)
 * [ms3](https://pypi.org/project/ms3/) (for doing the batch conversion and extracting notes and measures, included in `requirements.txt`)
+* `pip install git+https://github.com/measure-map/pyMeasureMap` (for the MM command)

 If the requirements are filled you can